 Yet, my life after finding God has not been without hardship, suffering, mistakes, and tears.
 But, one of the biggest differences is that, with God, I have strength, clarity, God’s comfort, and grace that help me get through the struggles.
 Additionally, from the trials, I feel that I am able to grow exponentially into a better person instead of falling into a darker place.

 Year after year since finding God, my happiness and joy has continued to grow.

 God has answered so many prayers for me.
 I’m filled with awe when I reflect on how he’s answered prayer requests and performed miracles for my uncle, my dad, my own health, my brothers and sisters, my cousins, and my friends.

 On top of all this, I have been blessed with a wonderful husband –who makes me feel as lucky as though I had I won the lottery.
-Furthermore, God has entrusted me with two beautiful children and I get to stay home with them, which is a dream come true.
+Furthermore, God has entrusted me with four beautiful children and I get to stay home with them, which is a dream come true.

 Yet, the biggest blessing of all is the deep and overwhelming joy in knowing that God loves me.

 To write my conversion story, I reviewed my old journals to refresh my memory.
 Consequently, I was surprised at how much I’ve learned about the faith and being a good person since those early days of finding God.